padalan/decentralMarketPlace/README.md

 ## Compilation

 Configure truffle.js to make sure you connect to the Blockchain network.
-To compile, in truffle console run:
+You must be in vyper virtual environment to compile vyper Smart Contracts To compile, in truffle console run:
 ```
 $ truffle compile